Catie has her A.S. in veterinary technology and has worked in the veterinary field for nine years.

 This is blood work to determine if the patient is healthy enough to undergo anesthesia and whether anesthesia would be compromising the patient due to any underlying medical conditions.
 These conditions can include but are not limited to infection, kidney disease, and liver disease.
 This is typically strongly recommended for all animals undergoing anesthesia.

 Pre-Anesthetic Medications (Pre-A or Preanesthetic Meds)

-Medications that typically include a tranquilizer, pain control and sometimes a medicine to keep the patient’s heart rate up.
+Medications typically include a tranquilizer, pain control, and sometimes medicine to keep the patient’s heart rate up.
 The medications given preemptively to anesthetic candidates play a defining role in a practice’s fear-free protocol.
 These medications typically reduce fear, anxiety, and stress in a timely and dramatic manner.